-The Company completed the acquisition of the business of Carbon (AI) Limited ("Carbon" and such acquisition the "Carbon Acquisition"), a platform that enables publishers to measure, manage, and monetize audience segments, in February 2022 for a total purchase price of \$23.1 million in cash.
-Approximately \$2.3 million of the purchase price was held back to cover possible indemnification claims, which is expected to be paid in cash one year after the acquisition.
-The Company acquired Carbon as part of its strategy to further invest in the development and enhancement of industry leading identity and audience solutions.
-The allocation of purchase consideration resulted in an estimated \$14.2 million of developed technology intangible assets with an estimated useful life of 5 years, \$0.2 million non-compete intangible assets with an estimated useful life of 0.5 years, and goodwill of \$8.5 million, which is attributable to the workforce of Carbon and revenue growth from the acquisition.
-For tax purposes, the Carbon Acquisition was treated as an asset acquisition.
-The acquisition of identified intangibles results in tax deductible amortization pursuant to IRC Section 197.
+The Company completed the acquisition of Carbon (AI) Limited ("Carbon" and such acquisition the "Carbon Acquisition"), a platform that enables publishers to measure, manage, and monetize audience segments, in February 2022 for a total purchase price of \$23.1 million in cash.
+Approximately \$2.3 million of the purchase price was held back to cover possible indemnification claims, which was subsequently paid out in February 2023.